ServBay PostgreSQL Troubleshooting Guide

 orscram-sha-256

-A: ServBay is primarily designed for local development environments, offering convenient package management and integration.
-It does not provide a production-grade graphical high availability/replication interface.
-You may manually configure features like PostgreSQL streaming replication within ServBay, but this requires in-depth familiarity with PostgreSQL configuration and command-line usage.Q: How do I upgrade the PostgreSQL package version in ServBay?
+A: ServBay is aimed at local development and convenient package management.
+It does not offer GUI management for production-grade HA or replication.
+Advanced users may manually configure PostgreSQL streaming replication within ServBay, but this requires deep knowledge and CLI operations.Q: How do I upgrade PostgreSQL package versions in ServBay?

-tool to migrate the old data directory.
-This entails stopping both versions, runningpg_upgrade
+tool to migrate data from the old to the new version’s data directory.
+This process involves stopping both packages, runningpg_upgrade